-As discussed in the "Trends / Business Outlook" section later in this MD&A and in Note 2 to the audited consolidated financial statements, we maintain DSU and CRSU plans for our directors and employees.
+As discussed in the "Trends / Business Outlook" section later in this MD&A and in Note 2 to the audited consolidated financial statements for 2018 included in our 2018 Annual Report, we maintain DSU and CRSU plans for our directors and employees.
 Any payments made pursuant to these plans are settled in cash.
 For DSUs and CRSUs, the units vest over time and the liability recognized at any given consolidated balance sheet date reflects only those units vested at that date that have not yet been settled in cash.
-As such, we had an unrecognized aggregate amount for the unvested CRSUs and unvested DSUs of \$0.8 million and nil, respectively, at January 31, 2019.
+As such, we had an unrecognized aggregate amount for the unvested CRSUs and unvested DSUs of \$1.0 million and \$0.2 million, respectively, at October 31, 2018.
 The ultimate liability for any payment of DSUs and CRSUs is dependent on the trading price of our common shares.
 To offset our exposure to fluctuations in our stock price, we have entered into equity derivative contracts, including floating-rate equity forwards.
-As at January 31, 2019, we had equity derivatives for 273,000 Descartes common shares and a DSU liability for 277,390 Descartes common shares, resulting in minimal net exposure resulting from changes to our share price.
+As at October 31, 2018, we had equity derivatives for 273,000 Descartes common shares.